Tree-Structured Synergy of Large Language Models and Bayesian Optimization for Efficient CASH: Method Details

-\textbf{Dynamic proposer selection} (Lines~10--15).
-As discussed in \cref{sec:dynamic_proposer_selection}, given the chosen algorithm $A^i$, we decide whether the next configuration should be proposed by BO or LLM.
-To do so, we estimate the generalization quality of the surrogate $f_i$ on the current local dataset via cross-validation, compute the BO selection probability, and sample $z\sim\mathrm{Bernoulli}(p^i_{\text{BO}})$.
+\textbf{Dynamic proposer selection} (Lines~10--15);~\cref{sec:dynamic_proposer_selection}.
+Given the chosen algorithm $A^i$, we decide whether the next configuration should be proposed by BO or LLM.
+We estimate the generalization quality of the surrogate $f_i$ on the current local dataset via cross-validation, compute the BO selection probability, and sample $z\sim\mathrm{Bernoulli}(p^i_{\text{BO}})$.
 When the surrogate is still inaccurate (small $\tau^i$), the LLM proposer is chosen more often; as more data accumulate and the surrogate improves, BO is selected with higher probability.
-Specifically, $p^i_{\text{BO}}$ is initialized to 0 (since LLM-based optimization is more advantageous in the early stage when only limited data are available), and updated independently for each algorithm $A^i$ \textbf{whenever five new configurations have been added to its local history}.
+Specifically, $p^i_{\text{BO}}$ is initialized to $\epsilon$ and updated independently for each algorithm $A^i$ \textbf{whenever five new configurations have been added to its local history}.

-\textbf{Proposing a new configuration.} (Lines~16--27) The configuration proposal depends on whether $z=1$ (BO) or $0$ (LLM). \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=2pt, parsep=0pt] \item \textbf{BO proposer} (Line~17--19).
-As described in \cref{sec:bo_proposer}, when $z=1$, we call \textsc{BOPropose} with the current algorithm $A^i$, its Algo node $s_{\text{algo}}^{i}$, the surrogate $f_i$, and data $\mathcal{D}_i$.
-Internally, this routine: 1) constructs a candidate pool by mixing \emph{random search} candidates drawn uniformly from $\Lambda^i$ (initialization actions), and \emph{local search} candidates sampled in the neighborhoods of previously evaluated configurations; 2) scores all candidates with an acquisition function (we use EI under the GP $f_i$); 3) selects the candidate $\boldsymbol{\lambda}_{\text{new}}$ with the highest EI and identifies its parent node $s_{\text{parent}}$ in the tree (the Algo node for random samples or the corresponding HP node for local-search samples).
+\textbf{Proposing a new configuration.} (Lines~16--27) The configuration proposal depends on whether $z=1$ (BO) or $0$ (LLM). \begin{itemize}[leftmargin=1.6em, topsep=0pt, partopsep=0pt, itemsep=2pt, parsep=0pt] \item \textbf{BO proposer} (Line~17--19);~\cref{sec:bo_proposer}.
+When $z=1$, we call \textsc{BOPropose} with the current algorithm $A^i$, its Algo node $s_{\text{algo}}^{i}$, the surrogate $f_i$, and data $\mathcal{D}_i$.
+This routine: 1) constructs a candidate pool by mixing \emph{random search} candidates drawn uniformly from $\Lambda^i$ (initialization actions), and \emph{local search} candidates sampled in the neighborhoods of previously evaluated configurations; 2) scores all candidates with an acquisition function (we use EI under the GP $f_i$); 3) selects the candidate $\boldsymbol{\lambda}_{\text{new}}$ with the highest EI and identifies its parent node $s_{\text{parent}}$ in the tree (the Algo node for random samples or the corresponding HP node for local-search samples).